davidarico/dungeon-crawler-chris/README.md

 - [ ] Implement a Migration Framework to Handle Database Changes
 - [ ] Create Item Icons
 - [ ] Add Realtime Chat Allowing Users to see Other Lootboxes being Opened
+- [ ] Change the Equipment Screen to Show all Equiped Items

 ### Low Priority
 - [ ] Rework Item List to Allow for Multiple Filters